ericwindmill/pub_analytics/README.md

    ]
 }
 ```
-**Note**: In the actual data, the date is saved as `millisecondsSinceEpoch` and the existing dataset was based on running the script at unusual intervals.

-The script then uses the existing history to create the following metrics each time a new "ranking" is is added to rank history.
+The script then uses the existing history to create the following metrics each time a new "ranking" is added to rank history.
 (All metrics are as of the most recent time the script was run.)
 * Current rank
+* Mover score - A weighted average of all other metrics
 * All-time low rank
 * All-time high rank
 * Changes since previous - the distance between the current rank and the rank the last time the script was run